thatisuday/commando/README.md

         Register("create").
         SetDescription("This command creates a React component of a given type and output component files in a project directory.").
         SetShortDescription("creates a React component").
-        AddArgument("name", "name of the component to create", true).                                // required AddArgument("alias", "import alias of the component", false).                                // optional AddFlag("dir, d", "output directory of the component files", commando.String, nil).          // required AddFlag("type, t", "type of the component to create", commando.String, "simple_type").       // optional AddFlag("timeout", "operation timeout in seconds", commando.Int, 60).                        // optional
+        AddArgument("name", "name of the component to create", "").                                  // required AddArgument("version", "version of the component", "1.0.0").                                 // optional
+        AddFlag("dir, d", "output directory of the component files", commando.String, nil).          // required AddFlag("type, t", "type of the component to create", commando.String, "simple_type").       // optional AddFlag("timeout", "operation timeout in seconds", commando.Int, 60).                        // optional